liamellison02/openmuseapp/README.md

 # openmuse | [openmuse.app](https://openmuse.app)

 A fully-featured Retrieval-Augmented Generation (RAG) chat service for answering NBA or basketball-related questions.
 The project couples **Next.js** for the frontend & API layer with **LangChain**, **OpenAI-compatible LLMs**, and **MongoDB Atlas Vector Search** for contextual retrieval.

-> Built as a reference implementation of a production-ready RAG architecture using only serverless components.
+*(Built as a reference implementation of a production-ready RAG architecture using only serverless components.)*

----

 ## Table of Contents